 Heritage Days is an adventure and celebration for the whole family.
 Take a look at the complete schedule below or visit the official website here: http://cfallsheritagedays.com/index.html

-FreedomBankMT Mobile and Card Control apps will be migrating into one app for your convenience.
-This next generation digital solution integrates directly with the FreedomBankMT Mobile application to deliver connected digital-first payment experiences.
-The additional card management functions create control, convenience and transparency.
+The next generation digital solution integrates directly with the FreedomBankMT Mobile application to deliver connected digital-first payment experiences.
+The additional card management functions create convenience and transparency for every debit card transaction.

 Businesses in the Flathead Valley are seeing increasing attempts of bank fraud, phishing attacks, and ransomware.
 We see it at the bank, and we hear about it from our friends and neighbors.
 Freedom Bank is hosting a Cybercrime Awareness Session to help small businesses learn the common tactics scammers and hackers are using, as well as actionable advice to protect their business and their bank accounts.